There is so much beauty to be found in Albania, and here is your guide to the best places to visit in Albania with kids (plus, where to stay).

 Jolly City Centre Hotel, Tirana

-As the name suggests, Jolly City Centre Hotel is located in the middle of Tirana, which ideal for exploring with little ones in tow!
+As the name suggests, Jolly City Centre Hotel is located in the middle of Tirana, which is ideal for exploring with little ones in tow!

 Qeparo Napolon Complex, Quparo